DapperVibes/dappervibes.github.io/SomosSotoneros.md

 ### Classes are on Mondays from 19:00 - 22:00

-### We are currently in the Easter break, but will resume on April 29th
+## Monday April 29th theme is Rueda Caminando

 Taught in partnership with [SalsaSoc](https://www.susu.org/groups/salsa-society) but open to the public